Using Mathematica for Quantum Mechanics: A Student's Manual: outline of discussed topics

 \section{outline of discussed topics}

-\begin{description} \item[Chapter 1] gives an introduction to Mathematica and the Wolfram language, with a focus on techniques that will be useful for this lecture. \item[Chapter 2] makes the connection between quantum mechanics and the vector/matrix calculus of Mathematica. \item[Chapter 3] discusses systems with finite-dimensional Hilbert spaces, focusing on spin systems. \item[Chapter 4] discusses the quantum mechanics of particles moving in one- and several-dimensional space. \item[Chapter 5] connects the topics of chapters 3 and 4. \item[Chapter 6] presents a brief introduction to path integrals and Monte Carlo integration. \end{description}
+In five chapters, this book takes the student all the way to relatively complex numerical simulations of quantum circuits and interacting particles with spin: \begin{description} \item[{\hyperref[chap:language]{Chapter~\ref*{chap:language}}}] gives an introduction to Mathematica and the Wolfram language, with a focus on techniques that will be useful for this book.
+This chapter can be safely skipped or replaced by an alternative introduction to Mathematica. \item[{\hyperref[chap:basis]{Chapter~\ref*{chap:basis}}}] makes the connection between quantum mechanics and vector/matrix algebra.
+In this chapter, the abstract concepts of quantum mechanics are converted into computer representations, which form the basis for the following chapters. \item[{\hyperref[chap:spin]{Chapter~\ref*{chap:spin}}}] discusses quantum systems with finite-dimensional Hilbert spaces, focusing on spin systems and qubits.
+These are the most basic quantum-mechanical elements and are ideal for making a first concrete use of the tools of \autoref{chap:basis}. \item[{\hyperref[chap:1D]{Chapter~\ref*{chap:1D}}}] discusses the quantum mechanics of particles moving in one- and several-dimensional space.
+We develop a real-space description of these particles' motion and interaction, and stay as close as possible to the classical understanding of particle motion in phase space. \item[{\hyperref[chap:spacespin]{Chapter~\ref*{chap:spacespin}}}] connects the topics of \autoref{chap:spin} and \autoref{chap:1D}, describing particles with spin that move through space. \end{description}